Why settle for store-bought Otis Spunkmeyer’s blueberry muffins when you can make a much better batch at home?

 It’s not entirely homemade because it uses white cake mix, but it definitely tastes homemade.
 And the cake mix shortcut makes them a breeze to make.

 It also contributes to their soft, moist texture.
 It’ll fool everyone into thinking you made blueberry muffins entirely from scratch.

 No need to wait for blueberry season!
 With these easily accessible, available-all-year-round ingredients, you can make the best blueberry muffins any time.

-- Blueberries – Canned, fresh, frozen, anything works!
+- Blueberries.
+Canned, fresh, or frozen — anything works!
 That’s another reason why these blueberry muffins are the best.

-- Eggs – The binding ingredients that give the muffins structure and stability.
-Always use room temperature eggs when baking.
-Cold eggs will shock the batter and make it undesirably thick.
+- Eggs.
+The binding agents that give the muffins structure and stability.
+Always use room-temperature eggs when baking.
+Cold eggs will shock the batter and make it too thick.

-- Vegetable Oil – Some recipes call for butter, but if you want an outrageously moist muffin, vegetable oil is the way to go.
+- Vegetable oil.
+Some recipes call for butter, but if you want outrageously moist muffins, vegetable oil is the way to go.

 How to Make the Best Blueberry Muffins